liberland/laws/drafting/drafts/border_law.md

 #### § 1: Status and Powers of Border Officers

-(1) Border Officers are hereby designated as the primary agents for the enforcement of border regulations and the safeguarding of border security within and around areas defined as "Border Domain".
+(1) Border Officers are hereby designated as the primary agents for the enforcement of border regulations and the safeguarding of border security within Liberland's borders, both on the land and on the river, and in areas directly adjacent to these and relevant to keeping the border secure, henceforth "Border Domain".

 (2) Border Officers, when acting in response to border-related incidents, situations, or offences, inclusive of criminal acts, are conferred the authority to act in the capacity of Security Agents of the Police.

-#### § 2: Responsibilities of Border Officers
+#### § 2: Powers and Responsibilities of Border Officers

 (1) In the course of duty, the Border Officer is mandated to perform, but not limited to, the following activities: